hezmondo/MicroJinn/Hez mysql installation guide.md

 Refresh the **schemas** area on left in the schemas tab to see your new empty database mjinn.

-There are a few issues in importing mysql 5.7 sql dump files into mysql 8.
-My favoured solution is to create two sql dump files from 5.7, one being just all the tables named TablesDump and the other being the user table along with the functions and procedures named UserFuncProc
+There are issues in importing mysql sql dump files from one installation to another using mysql 8.
+My favoured solution is to create two sql dump files, one being just all the tables named TablesDump and the other being the user table along with the functions and procedures named UserFuncProc

 The TablesDump sql dump file should import fine as it is.
 The UserFuncProc dump file will need editing in a text editor such as Notepad++ so as to: